 Although the judge in Newell v.
 Allen disagreed (and ordered the ring returned) these cases – all from the last two or three years – show that the law in Ontario is still not entirely clear on this point.

 Have you broken off an engagement?
 Unclear on who gets to keep the ring?
 Give us a call.
 Shulman Law Firm is a Toronto-area firm of experienced Family Lawyers who can provide practical advice and effective representation relating to the steps and processes involved in separating and getting divorced in Ontario.
-Contact us to set up a free consultation.
+Contact us to set up a consultation.